 - Course fee 800 - 950

-The third edition of the International Humanitarian Law Summer School will be held in The Hague from Sunday 1 July to Saturday 7 July 2018.
+The fourth edition of the International Humanitarian Law Summer School will be held in The Hague from Monday 8 July to Friday 12 July 2019.
+Please note that the dates are still tentative only and will be confirmed soon.

-This unique programme, which brings together students and professionals from a wide range of backgrounds, experience and perspectives, aims to give a broad overview of the laws of armed conflict, and offers a range of opportunities to test the acquisition of knowledge through interactive exercises, including an exciting paintball simulation game at the end of the week.
+This unique programme gives a broad overview of the laws of armed conflict, and offers a range of opportunities to test the acquisition of knowledge through interactive exercises, including an exciting paintball simulation game at the end of the week.
 The course covers, amongst others, the classification of conflicts, protection of the civilian population, combatants and prisoners of war, the rules governing the conduct of hostilities, and the law of non-international armed conflict.
+The programme for the 2019 edition will be made public soon.

 To ensure active participation and exchange with teaching staff and fellow participants, a maximum of 40 participants will be admitted to this course.